navigator-systems/jrx/README.md

    jrx [global options] command [command options]

 COMMANDS:
-   info, i   get information from the project new, n    Create a new project build, b  build and compile a project mod, m    start a simple go.mod file help, h   Shows a list of commands or help for one command
+   info, i   Get information from the project new, n    Create a new project build, b  Build and compile a project mod, m    Start a simple go.mod file ci        Add a CI template (Jenkins, GitHub Actions or Gitlab Template) to the project help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: